Eighth Grade Curriculum Overview

 - Be able to apply data and statistics to everyday situations

-Sixty-four lessons are organized into nine chapters that introduce and cover:
+Lessons are organized into a variety of chapters that introduce and cover:

 - Vocabulary Skills – Introduces new vocabulary in reading activities that teach synonyms, antonyms, homonyms, and idioms.
 Lessons build a working understanding of suffixes, prefixes, and reading skills.
 Students are asked to identify, interpret and analyze passages.
 Vocabulary skills are expanded and knowledge of grade level appropriate vocabulary is applied.